so-technology-watch/html5-indexeddb-nodejs/README.md

 This project is a proof of concept (POC).
 It's purpose is to demonstrate an implementation of IndexedDB to make local data persistence and to synchronize it to a remote SQLite database using a NodeJS REST API.

 - Server Application : A NodeJS REST API using SQLite as a database (sqlite.db).
+The code is written in ES6 and uses Promises.

 - Client Application : A Web interface using IndexedDB as a database (using Dexie library).
 Views are served by VueJS.